Journal – May 2017

 He also frequently referred to “the kingdom of God within you.”
 He once spoke of such an experience as “family fellowship with God the Father.”
 Jesus sought to substitute many terms for the kingdom but always without success.
 Among others, he used: the family of God, the Father’s will, the friends of God, the fellowship of believers, the brotherhood of man, the Father’s fold, the children of God, the fellowship of the faithful, the Father’s service, and the liberated sons of God.
 [Paper 170:2.24, page 1861:6]

 The Journal is produced twice yearly and contains articles and study aids by readers and for readers of The Urantia Book.
-To read current and past issues click here or click on the above image.
+To read current and past issues click here.

 The Journal is available electronically free of charge for anyone with an email address.
 Join our mailing list to receive free electronic copies.